AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Liability insurance is broken down into two separate components: bodily injury coverage and property damage coverage.

-• Bodily injury coverage: As we discussed previously, bodily injury liability insurance covers the expenses for injuries to other parties, whether they were a driver in another vehicle, a passenger in your vehicle, a pedestrian, etc. Bodily injury liability insurance doesn’t cover the cost of injuries to you or other individuals listed on your insurance policy.
+• Bodily injury coverage: Bodily injury liability insurance covers the expenses for injuries to other parties, whether they were a driver in another vehicle, a passenger in your vehicle, a pedestrian, etc. Bodily injury liability insurance doesn’t cover the cost of injuries to you or other individuals listed on your insurance policy.

 • Property damage coverage: Property damage liability insurance covers expenses to physical property.
 This insurance coverage pays for damage to other vehicles in accidents you’re at fault for.
 It also covers other items that could sustain damage, such as signposts, light poles, and fences.
 Similar to bodily injury liability coverage, property damage liability coverage doesn’t pay for damage to your vehicle or your other property.

 Liability car insurance is required in most states to protect individuals from financial losses at the hands of another driver.
-Depending on whether it’s bodily injury or property damage coverage, it ensures that if someone is injured or has their vehicle damaged in an accident someone else caused, the driver who caused the accident will be responsible for those damages.
+In short, it covers the cost of bodily injury and property damage, which means medical expenses, and vehicle repair or replacement.
+Liability insurance ensures that if someone is injured or has their vehicle damaged in an accident someone else caused, the driver who caused the accident will be responsible for those damages.
+Unfortunately, minimum limits may not be enough to cover the costs of a serious accident.

-Depending on your state’s fault laws, it may be only your property damage liability coverage that applies.
-In an at-fault state, the driver who caused the accident is responsible for both bodily injury and property damage.
+In an at-fault state, the driver who caused the accident is responsible for the other party’s bodily injury and property damage.
 But in a no-fault state, each driver’s insurance covers their own bodily injuries.
-And if you are the driver who causes an accident, liability insurance passes the cost of damages onto your insurance company so you aren’t responsible for them out of pocket.
+If you are the driver who causes an accident, liability insurance passes the cost of damages onto your insurance company so you aren’t responsible for them out of pocket.

 Is 100/300 Insurance Required?